Locally Private Sampling with Public Data: Experiments

 \textbf{Dataset:} The dataset contains 40M rows with users' device IDs, the websites where ads were shown, and whether users clicked on them.
 It also includes nine anonymized user attributes (C1, C14–C21), each with multiple subcategories.

-\textbf{Task:} The goal is to predict the next website where a user is most likely to click on an ad, while protecting their private click history.
+\textbf{Task:} The goal is to simulate an AdTech company selecting the optimal website to display an ad where a user is most likely to click, while ensuring the protection of their private click history.
 Each user's empirical distribution of their click history is treated as their individual distribution, \( p \).
-To simulate a public prior, users are grouped based on anonymized attributes and subcategories.
+To approximate access to a public prior, we group users based on anonymized attributes and subcategories.
 The average empirical distribution of click histories within each subcategory serves as the public prior, \( q \), for each group.

 We select the top 100 websites with the most clicks in each subcategory to predict the website most likely to receive a click from users.
-We keep users with at least 20 clicks on these websites and limit selection to subcategories with at least $1000$ users.
+We keep users with at least 20 clicks on these websites and limit selection to subcategories with at least $100$ users.
 This ensures each subcategory represents a sufficiently large, identifiable demographic, where public data, such as aggregate statistics, would likely be available.

-\textbf{Reporting Metric:} We measure the worst-case $\tv$-distance between the users' local distributions and their corresponding sampling distributions obtained using our minimax optimal approach and the relative mollifier sampling framework.
+\textbf{Reporting Metric:} We calculate the $\tv$-distance between users' local distributions and their corresponding sampling distributions, obtained using our minimax optimal approach and the relative mollifier sampling framework, and report the maximum observed $\tv$-distance across all users for each attribute and subcategory.

 \textbf{Results:} We present the results for the C18 category with $\varepsilon = 12$.
 As shown in \Cref{fig_avezu}, our approach significantly outperforms the relative mollifier sampling framework.
 For example, in subcategory 2, our method achieves a $9$-fold improvement in reducing the maximum $\tv$-distance.